Midnight Curfew.

 It was just another example of how unreasonable my own mother could be.
 Everything with her was black or white with no grey area in sight.
 My mother locked her nineteen year old son out of his home.
 The same nineteen year old son who was now paying her thirty bucks room and board a week to live there.

-I now had two things of utmost importance I needed to do as I entered the 80's.
+I now had two things of utmost importance I needed to do as I entered the 80's decade.

 One, I needed to get my own car.

-Within a couple months my brother was now working and also paying room and board.
-My mother was now preparing for our move away from Lawrence Heights.
-There was an apartment building on Lawrence Avenue that she really wanted to move to.
+Within a couple months my brother was now working and he too was also paying room and board.
+My mother's income was now too high and she was preparing for our move away from Lawrence Heights.
+There was an apartment building over on Lawrence Avenue that she really wanted to move to.
 Many of her friends from the Kingdom Hall were also living there and she was now on the waiting list for a two bedroom apartment.
 It would be just a matter of time before the three of us would no longer be Jungle bunnies.

 It took a decade, but I could finally feel my mother’s regime was slowly mellowing.

-It would be the spring of 1980 when my mother was notified that a two bedroom apartment was becoming available later that summer.
+In the spring of 1980 my mother was notified that a two bedroom apartment was becoming available later that summer.
 She immediately accepted it and gave her notice that we would no longer need subsidized housing.
 I was okay with it although it meant I would now have to take a bus and a subway to get to my job at Collegiate instead of the fifteen minute walk I now enjoyed.

 I now more than ever needed to get my first car.

-Within a couple months after getting my first car, the three of us moved out from our apartment on Flemington Rd.
+Within a couple months after getting my first car the three of us moved out from our apartment at 11 Flemington Rd.
 The Jungle was now a much different neighborhood than it was when we moved in back in the summer of 1969.
 The demographics were changing rather quickly and I didn’t like what I was seeing.

-Lawrence Heights was now becoming a much rougher, tougher neighborhood.
+Lawrence Heights was now becoming a much rougher, tougher and a much darker neighborhood.

-There was never a murder in the Jungle during the ten years while I lived there.
-However, there have been numerous murders committed over the years following my departure.
-Sadly, within three decades the Jungle had gone from being a newly built, well maintained subsidized housing project to the ghetto it is today.
+There was never a murder in the Jungle during the ten plus years I lived there.
+There have been numerous murders committed over the years following my departure.
+Sadly, within three decades the Jungle had gone from being a newly built and well maintained subsidized housing project to the ghetto that it is today.

-Our apartment on Flemington Rd. had served its purpose and did what it was intended to do.
+Our apartment on Flemington Rd. had served its purpose and it did what it was intended to do.
 It put a roof over the head of a single mother raising her kids until they got back on their feet again.
-It took us just over ten years and it wasn’t easy, but now we were finally leaving.
+It took us just over ten years and it sure wasn’t easy, but now we were finally on our way out.

 Our new sixth floor apartment was much bigger and much nicer than our old apartment.
-My brother and I still shared a bedroom and we now also had a balcony.
-The building had indoor parking, but to save money I parked in the free outdoor spot.
-My room and board as well as my brothers was now fifty bucks a week and my mother had also started working full-time.
+My brother and I still shared a bedroom and we now had a balcony.
+The building also had indoor parking, but to save money I parked in the free outdoor spot.
+My room and board as well as my brothers was now fifty bucks a week and for the first time my mother was working full-time.

-I was committed to living in our new apartment for at least a year since that was what my mother signed the lease for.
-Although, I still wanted to get out from under her roof.
+I was committed to living in our new apartment for at least a year since that was how long she signed the lease for.
+Although, I still really wanted to get out from under her roof.
 Our new apartment along with my freedom to come and go as I pleased made for a much cheaper alternative.

 For now, it would suffice.